By Vibhu Singh

 - Ichimoku cloud: Ichimoku cloud indicator serves as both momentum and trend indicator, and helps in determining the direction, momentum and support-resistance levels.

 Momentum indicators are used to identify the direction and the speed of price movement.
-Most of the momentum indicators use some kind of baseline or average to identify the direction of trend.
+Most of the momentum trading indicators use some kind of baseline or average to identify the direction of trend.

 For example, price appearing below the average or baseline can be thought as bearish or bullish, depending on the type and calculation of the indicator.